aorczyk/g-suite-stack-overflow/README.md

 # G Suite Stack Overflow

 ### How it works?
-The application works in Google Apps Script application development platform.
-It's simple version of forum, similar to Stack Overflow.
+The application works on Google Apps Script application development platform.
+It's simple forum, similar to Stack Overflow.
 All data is stored in Spreadsheet file on your Google Drive.
-It's been desinged for G Suite users in given company, login to the app is no need.
+It's been desinged for G Suite users in given company, login to the app is not required.
 User can:
  - ask questions
  - answer questions
  - add comments